 Benefits Description You Pay Covered medications and supplies (cont.)
-Mucolytic Enzyme such as Pulmozyme Platelet Aggregation Inhibitor such as Remodulin Prostaglandin drugs such as Flolan Synthetic Nucleoside Analog such as Copegus, Rebetol, Ribavirin Tumor necrosis factor modulators such as Enbrel, Humira Drugs in these categories are subject to the Specialty Specialty Formulary: 7% up to a maximum of \$150 per 30 day supply (No Deductible) Specialty Non-Formulary: 10% up to a maximum of \$300 per 30 day supply (No Deductible) Note: Specialty medications are not eligible for the home delivery benefit of three months supply for two copayments.
-Pharmacy Benefits.
-The medication examples provided are not all inclusive.
-Call our Customer Service department at (888) 438-9135 to determine if other medications not listed apply to this benefit.
-Obtaining Specialty Medication under the Plan: Specialty Formulary: 7% up to a maximum of \$150 per 30 day supply (No Deductible) Please refer to your drug plan formulary to determine if the drug you have been prescribed by your physician needs to be filled by our network specialty pharmacy, Accredo at (877) 988-0057.
-Specialty Non-Formulary: 10% up to a maximum of \$300 per 30 day supply (No Deductible) Note: Specialty medications are not eligible for the home delivery If your medication has been identified as being a specialty medication, you will be required to call the number on your insurance card for instructions on how to arrange the filling and delivery of your specialty medication. benefit of a three months supply for two copayments.
-Medications will be mailed to you at no additional cost For safety, all mailing will be shipped based on temperature requirements and considerations • Specialty Medications cannot be obtained through the traditional 90-day home delivery program Unless on an emergency basis, the Plan will not pay for Specialty Medications through the retail pharmacy.
+Interferons such as Avonex, Betaseron, Intron A, Pegasys, PegIntron Specialty Formulary: 7% of the medication cost up to a maximum of \$150 per 30-day supply (No Deductible) specialty medication.
+Medications will be mailed to you at no additional cost For safety, all mailing will be shipped based on temperature requirements and considerations Specialty Medications cannot be obtained through the traditional 90-day home delivery program • Unless on an emergency basis, the Plan will not pay for Specialty Medications through the retail pharmacy.
 Specialty medications are injectable and oral medications that are used to treat chronic health conditions including but not limited to such conditions as transplant recipients, immunological conditions, growth hormone, bleeding disorder, HIV/AIDS.
 If you reside outside of the United States and do not order prescription drugs through the Home Delivery Prescription Drug Program.
-10% of the total cost of the drug If you are provided drugs, including specialty pharmacy drugs, directly by a physician or covered facility (not a pharmacy), including FDA-approved drugs and devices requiring a physician's prescription for the purpose of birth control.
+10% of the total cost of the drug